-The ISO shall calculate, and each Transmission Customer shall receive based on its amount of the revenue collected through the charge under Section 6.1.12.6.2 of this Rate the relevant Billing Period.
+The ISO shall calculate, and each Transmission Customer shall receive based on its Withdrawal Billing Units that are not used to supply Station Power as a third-party provider, an amount of the revenue collected through the charge under Section 6.1.12.6.2 of this Rate Schedule 1.
+This credit shall be calculated according to the following formula for each day in the relevant Billing Period.